afraz98/binscan/README.md

 3) The [Renyi Entropy](https://en.wikipedia.org/wiki/R%C3%A9nyi_entropy) of the ELF-64 object's `.text` section
 4) The `SHA-256` checksum of the binary's `.text` section

 An analysis result binary file is also created under the same name of the ELF-64 binary analyzed with the `.bin` file extension.
-The user may later open these bin files with the `-open` option.
+The user may later open these bin files with the `--open` option.

 ## Installation